Painting a Still Life of Apples

 I used very little painting medium here, adhering to the ‘fat-over-lean’ principles of oil painting.

-Oil paint becomes more transparent as it dries and over time, so even though I’ll paint right over the grisaille, it’s still useful to create an underpainting as it still affects the tones that will be placed on top of it.
+Oil paint becomes more transparent as it dries and over time.
+So even though I’ll paint right over the grisaille in this still life painting, it’s still useful to create an underpainting.
+The underpainting still affects the tones that will be placed on top of it.

 The grisaille stage was dry in a couple of days, so I began with the following step: